combra-lab/spiking-oculomotor-head-control/README.md

 python head_control.py
 ```

-Then activate the automatic laser pointer control by running the following code in a new terminal session:
+Then we activate the automatic laser pointer control by running the following code in a new terminal session:

 ```
 python laser_pointer_control.py
 ```

 We designed three different experiments: step response experiment, chirp experiment, and circular experiment.
 You need to change the parameters in `params.py` to run different experiments.
-For example, you can change this parameter to run different experiment:
+For example, you can change this parameter to run different experiments:

 ```
 cfg['laser']['exp'] = 'step'  # step, circle, or chirp
 ```

-For the chip and circular experiments, you can also change the parameters to perform different frequencies.
+For the chirp and circular experiments, you can also change the parameters to perform the experiments with different frequencies.

 #### 3. Record Experiments and Analyze Results